 The Buckingham Palace detachment, of the Old Guard, already on duty in the Palace, are inspected whilst awaiting the arrival of the St. James's Palace detachment.

 The St. James's detachment enters the Palace Forecourt via the South Centre Gate (left of centre facing the Palace) and takes up position beside the Buckingham Palace detachment on the left hand side of the forecourt.

-Now complete, the Old Guard awaits the arrival of the incoming New Guard from Wellington Barracks situated at the Buckingham Palace end of Birdcage Walk.
+Now complete, the Old Guard awaits the arrival of the incoming New Guard from Wellington Barracks, which is situated at the Buckingham Palace end of Birdcage Walk.

 The New Guard undergoes its own inspection on the parade square at Wellington Barracks.